DavidPhillipOster/MultiplePagePrintingObjC/README.md

 # MultiplePagePrintingObjC
-Multiple Page Printing, macOS Objective-C
+Multiple Page Printing, macOS Objective-C - by David Phillip Oster

+Here's a screenshot of the finished app, showing a scrollview of simulated mailing labels, and on top of it, the Print Dialog with its display of a small preview of the first page.

 ![](images/Example.jpg)